 |$80,000 – $100,000||$18,200||28%||$80,000|

 *The taxable estate is the total above the exemption of $12.06 million.

 **The rate threshold is the point at which the marginal estate tax rate kicks in.

 Overall Maryland Tax Picture

-The average effective property tax rate in Maryland is 1.10%.
-That’s lower than the national average, but home values in Maryland do tend to be higher.
+The average effective property tax rate in Maryland is 1.06%.
+That’s around the national average, but home values in Maryland do tend to be higher.
 Sales tax in the state is 6%.

 Estate Planning Tips